NushaMBZ/aide-memoire/src/site/notes/AGM4367/Q Unit-02 S-09.md

     So, the firm sold 500 units of output.

 > [!question]
 > A profit maximising firm in a perfectly competitive market produces 2000 electric bulbs.
 The average revenue is Rs.
 500. Average total cost is Rs.400.
-The fixed cost is Rs.100, 000.
-Calculate the profit, marginal cost, average variable cost.
+The fixed cost is Rs.100,000.
+Calculate the profit, average variable cost.
 Does the firm produces at the efficient scale?

+Output = 2,000
+AR = MR = P = 500
+ATC=400

+FC=100,000
+TR=1,000,000
+TC=800,000
+TVC=700,000
+AVC=350

+Profit = 200,000

 >[!note]
 Consider the information given in the following table.